-You will set up your schedule with their host teacher in collaboration with the University Supervisor, as appropriate.
-Your student teaching internship will last 14-16 weeks, meaning you'll be done in late November or early December in the fall, and around the end of April in the spring.
-The supervisor and host teacher can extend student teaching if deemed necessary.
+You will set up your schedule with their mentor teacher in collaboration with the University Supervisor, as appropriate.
+Your student teaching internship will last 14-16 weeks, meaning you'll be done in early December in the fall, or early May in the spring (the end date coincides with the final day of classes for the UAS semester).
+The supervisor and mentor teacher can extend student teaching if deemed necessary.